 Naval Computer & Telecommunications Area Master Station (NCTAMA), Pacific (PAC) – Wahiawa Annex JBPHH

 NCTAMA PAC JBPHH Wahiawa Annex is the largest communication station in the world.
 It is located about three miles north of the neighborhood of Wahiawa on 700 acres in the Koolau mountain forests.
 Command mission is to provide communications to all Naval commands in the Pacific area as well as to Army, Marine Corps, Coast Guard, and Air Force commands.
 Other nearby neighborhoods include Haleiwa, Waialua, Mililani, Waipahu, and Pearl City.
+What is there to do on MCTAMS PAC?
+There is a bowling center, fitness center, and a library on this 700-acre base filled with trees.

 At the bottom of the Waianae mountain range in central Oahu is Schofield Barracks, the largest army base on the island.
 Schofield Barracks is home of the 25th Infantry Division and 8th Theatre Sustainment Command.
 Most of the three-story barracks were built between 1914 and 1933, bringing to life the history of the base.
 Close by neighborhoods include Wahiawa, Haleiwa, Waialua, Mililani, Waipahu, and Pearl City.